HeathSun/HeathSun.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'>
 Hello there!
-I'm He (Shawn) Sun,  a passionate undergraduate researcher and developer.
+I'm He (Shawn) Sun,  a passionate undergraduate researcher, developer and product manager.
 I am currently in my second year of studying for a Bachelor of Science (Hons) in Computer Science with Artificial Intelligence at the University of Nottingham.
 Additionally, I scored top 3% in a deep learning program at the University of Oxford in 2022 summer.

 As the founder and CEO of FateAlgo Ltd, I've led the development of an AI-native application offering tarot reading and divination services, securing £50,000 in funding from the Li Dak Sum Innovation Foundation and acceptance into the 13th batch of [ZhenFund](https://en.wikipedia.org/wiki/ZhenFund)'s ZhenResidence (24 start-ups/year) as the youngest member in history.